spacepy/dbprocessing/docs/developer/pull_requests.rst

 in the ``dbprocessing`` project.
 It does not include details on working with git and github in general; relevant docs are linked.

-If you can't figure it out, please do your best and ask for help in the PR.
+If you can't figure it out, please do your best and ask for help in the PR (use the ``question`` tag).

 .. contents::
    :local: